meltano/meltano/docs/src/plugins/extractors/zendesk--singer-io.md

 - Name: `email`
 - [Environment variable](/docs/configuration.html#configuring-settings): `TAP_ZENDESK_EMAIL`

 This is the email you use to login to your Zendesk dashboard.
-For API Authentication, `/token` is automatically appended to the email address and is not required in the configuration.

 Not necessary when using OAuth authentication and setting [Access Token](#access-token).